What is Web2Print?

 By automating the repetitive and manual processes in their production houses, printers will find that this will allow their experienced and talented team members the time and freedom to concentrate on the more detailed jobs in the printing process that cannot be automated, with the possibility of finding the fast diminishing art within print.

 Many global brands use ERP software and will want their printer to be able to integrate in with this so that the procurement and payment process can run in an automated fashion.
-This can usually provide simpler and more favourable terms for printers when getting payment for their services, and by a printer having a Web2Print solution in place, it means that they are able to work with larger companies.
+This can usually provide simpler and more favourable terms for printers when getting payment for their services, and by a printer having a Web2Print solution that can integrate with the ERP systems, it means that they are able to work with larger companies.

 For the Print Manager